Carlinha23/news/README.md

 ## Overview

-Software News is a news agreggator website designed for software enthusiasts to be uptaded about the news tendencies and technologies.
+Software News is a news agreggator website designed for software enthusiasts to stay uptaded on the latest trends and technologies.

 ## Tech Stack